Connecting at Home and Abroad – Is Google Fi Worth getting in 2025?

 What is Google Fi?

 Google Fi is an MVNO operated by Google and is based out of the USA.
-As such, Google Fi is a service that is technically only available to residents of the USA.
+As such, Google Fi is only available to residents of the USA.
 However, two of Google Fi’s plans also allow for connecting to the internet while traveling overseas, and these plans have been absolutely amazing for keeping our family connected during our travels.

 Keep reading to find out more.